 Simple English definitions for legal terms

-Read a random definition: California
+Read a random definition: letters of credence

 The accepted-work doctrine is a principle in construction law that states that once an owner accepts the work of a contractor, the contractor is not responsible for any injuries caused by their negligence, unless the injury is a result of a hidden, dangerous defect that the contractor knew about and the owner did not.
 This means that if the owner approves the work, they cannot hold the contractor liable for any accidents or injuries that occur afterwards, unless the contractor was aware of a dangerous issue and did not disclose it.